-- 1/2 teaspoon cayenne
+- ½ teaspoon cayenne

-- 1 tablespoon olive oil
+- 2 tablespoons olive oil

-- 2 lbs.
-85% lean ground beef
+- 2 lbs. extra-lean ground beef (93/7)

-- 1 large onion, finely chopped
+- 1 medium onion finely chopped (1 cup)

-- 2 tablespoons minced garlic
+- 2 tablespoons minced fresh garlic

-- 1 (15 oz can) pumpkin puree
+- 1 (15 oz) can pure pumpkin puree

-- Add the garlic and the seasoning mix.
+- Add the garlic and seasoning mix.
 Cook, stirring until well incorporated into the beef mixture, 1 minute.